 Halfway between Kurchatov and Semey stands what is left of the town of Chagan.
 In Soviet times, this was a closed city of around 10 000 people, designed for strategic bomber planes (who probably would have carried the bombs to be dropped on the Polygon).
 After the dissolution of the Soviet Union, Chagan became a ghost town.

-Like most of the ghost towns in Kazakhstan, it has a lively virtual community.
 On the ground, you will mostly find lots of abandoned, semi-derelict buildings for your ruin porn collection.
 Do be very careful around here.
 These buildings are very derelict and could fall apart at any moment.

 Chagan is divided into 2 parts: on the one hand, the garrison town, thoroughly looted and now containing only the husk of a former town.
 Secondly, a few kilometers off the road, the airbase itself, with a double runway and a terminal building.
 Large bomb storage shelters (twice the size of the bomb to confuse enemies) still stand as well.